uktrade/terraform-platform-modules/README.md

 ## Testing

+Todo

+### Running locally

-The short tests that run against the `terraform plan` for a module can be run by `cd`-ing into the module folder and running:
+The faster, but less comprehensive, tests that run against the `terraform plan` for a module can be run by `cd`-ing into the module folder and running:

 ```shell
 terraform test